Holomorphic parabolic geometries on smooth projective varieties: Bundles on tori

 \begin{theorem} Suppose that \(M\) is a smooth complex projective variety with a minimal holomorphic parabolic geometry, modelled on a flag variety \((X,G)\).
 Then the canonical bundle is numerically effective, i.e.

-for every curve \(C\) in \(M\).
-If the canonical bundle is big, then it is ample and the model \((X,G)\) is cominiscule. \end{theorem} \begin{proof} By the cone theorem \cite{Kollar/Mori:1998} p.
-22, if \(M\) is a smooth projective variety, in the absence of rational curves, the canonical bundle is numerically effective.
-If the canonical bundle is big, then exceptional fibers are covered by rational curves \cite{Kawamata:1991} Theorem 2, but there are no rational curves in \(M\) so the Iitaka fibers are points: the canonical bundle is ample.
+for every subvariety \(Z\) of \(M\).
+If the canonical bundle of \(M\) is big, and \(M\) is not a counterexample to the abundance conjecture, then the canonical bundle of \(M\) is ample and the model \((X,G)\) is cominuscule. \end{theorem} \begin{proof} By the cone theorem \cite{Cascini:2013,Mori:1982} and \cite{Kollar/Mori:1998} p.
+22, if \(M\) is a smooth projective variety, in the absence of rational curves, the canonical bundle is numerically effective, i.e.~\(\int_C c_1(K_M)\ge 0\) for any irreducible curve \(C\) in \(M\).
+By Kleiman's criterion \cite{Lazarsfeld:2004} p.~53 theorem~1.4.9, \(\int_Z c_1(K_M)^{\dim Z}\ge 0\) for any subvariety \(Z\) of \(M\).

+Suppose that the canonical bundle of \(M\) is big, i.e.~\(c_1(\kappa_M)^n>0\) where \(n:=\dim M\).
+So there is a integer \(p>0\) so that, mapping each point of \(m\) to the hyperplane of sections of \(\kappa^{\otimes p}\) vanishing at \(m\), inside the projective space of sections, gives a rational map which is an isomorphism away from some subvariety.
+If \(M\) is not a counterexample to the abundance conjecture then the canonical bundle of \(M\) is also semiample, i.e.~some power is spanned by global sections.
+So this rational map is a birational morphism.
+Exceptional fibers are covered by rational curves \cite{Kawamata:1991} Theorem 2.
+But there are no rational curves in \(M\) so the Iitaka fibers are points: the canonical bundle is ample.
 Apply theorem~\vref{theorem:Bracket.closed}. \end{proof} \begin{theorem} Take a nonuniruled smooth projective variety \(M\) with a holomorphic parabolic geometry \(P\to\G_P\to M\) with model \((X,G)\).
-Assume that some positive power of the canonical bundle of \(M\) is spanned by global sections (which would follow from the abundance conjecture.)
+Assume that the canonical bundle of \(M\) is semiample (i.e.~ that some positive power of the canonical bundle of \(M\) is spanned by global sections), which would follow from the abundance conjecture.
 Then the generic Iitaka fiber of \(M\) admits an unramified covering by an abelian variety.
-The restriction to the generic fiber of the induced holomorphic principal \(G\)-bundle \(\G_G:=\amal{\G_P}{P}{G}\) admits a flat holomorphic connection. \end{theorem} \begin{proof} Since some positive power \(p\cb{M}\) of the canonical bundle of \(M\) is spanned by global sections, \(M\) admits a regular Iitaka fibration \(M\to S\) and some power of \(\cb{M}\) is pulled back from a line bundle \(L\to S\) \cite[p.~129, Theorem 2.1.26]{Lazarsfeld:2004}.
-Take a generic fiber \(F\).
+The restriction to the generic fiber of the induced holomorphic principal \(G\)-bundle \(\G_G:=\amal{\G_P}{P}{G}\) admits a flat holomorphic connection. \end{theorem} \begin{proof} Since some positive power \(p\cb{M}\) of the canonical bundle of \(M\) is spanned by global sections, \(M\) admits a regular Iitaka fibration \(M\to S\) and some positive power of \(\cb{M}\), which we can assume is also \(p\cb{M}\), is pulled back from a line bundle \(L\to S\) \cite[p.~129, Theorem 2.1.26]{Lazarsfeld:2004}.
+Take a generic fiber \(M_s\).
+So \(p\left.\cb{M}\right|_{M_s}\) is trivial.
 By the Iitaka fibration theorem \cite{Fujino:2020} p.
-20, \(F\) has Kodaira dimension zero.
-Since \(p\cb{M}\) is spanned by global sections, so is \(p\left.\cb{M}\right|_F\).
-So \(p\left.\cb{M}\right|_F\) is trivial.
-By Mori's cone theorem, each fiber \(M_s\) has numerically effective canonical bundle.
+20, \(M_s\) has Kodaira dimension zero.
+By Mori's cone theorem \cite{Cascini:2013,Mori:1982} and \cite{Kollar/Mori:1998} p.
+22, each fiber \(M_s\) has numerically effective canonical bundle.